 Section 172 (1) of the Companies Act obliges the Directors to promote the success of the Company for the benefit of the Company's members as a whole.
-This section specifies that the Directors must act in good faith when promoting the success of the Company and in doing so have regard (amongst other things) to:
+This section specifies

-- 1. the likely consequences of any decision in the long term, - 2. the interests of the Company's employees, - 3. the need to foster the Company's business relationship with suppliers, customers and others, - 4. the impact of the Company's operations on the community and environment, - 5. the desirability of the Company maintaining a reputation for high standards of business conduct, and - 6. the need to act fairly as between members of the Company.
+- 1. the likely consequences of any decision in the long term, - 2. the interests of the Company's employees, - 3. the need to foster the Company's business relationship with suppliers, customers and others, - the impact of the Company's operations on the community and environment, - the desirability of the Company maintaining a reputation for high standards of business conduct, and - the need to act fairly as between members of the Company.